 Mango is an important fruit in India.
-Mango belongs to family Anacardiaceae.
-The scientific name is Mangifera indica L. Besides the delicious taste, excellent flavour and attractive fragrance, it is rich in vitamin A&C. That is why the popular name of mango is ‘King of Fruits’.
+Mango belongs to the family of Anacardiaceae.
+The scientific name is Mangifera indica L. Besides the delicious taste, excellent flavor, and attractive fragrance, it is rich in vitamin A&C. That is why the popular name of mango is ‘King of Fruits’.

 The tree is hardy in nature and requires comparatively low maintenance costs.
-Mango occupies 22% of the total under fruits comprising of 1.2 million hectares, with a total production of 11 million tonnes.
-Major mango producing countries are India, China, Thailand, Indonesia, Pakistan, Mexico, Brazil, and Bangladesh.
+Mango occupies 22% of the total under fruits comprising 1.2 million hectares, with a total production of 11 million tonnes.
+Major mango-producing countries are India, China, Thailand, Indonesia, Pakistan, Mexico, Brazil, and Bangladesh.

 Due to its wide range of adaptability, high nutritive value, richness in variety, delicious taste, and excellent flavour it is very popular with the masses.
 In addition, it is a rich source of vitamins A and C. Anyone can consume the fruit as raw or ripe.
 Good mango varieties contain 20% of total soluble sugars.

 However, the acid content of ripe dessert fruit varies from 0.2 to 0.5 % and protein content is about 1 %.
 Raw slices in brine, amchur, pickle, jelly, juice murabba, chutney, panhe (sharabat) etc are the popular value-added products of mango.
 Mango woods are a great resource of timbers.

 Among internationally traded tropical fruits, mango ranks only second to pineapple in quantity and value.
 India occupies a top position among mango-growing countries of the world and produces 40.48% of the total world mango production.
 Therefore, the major 5 importing countries of India’s Mangoes are the USA, Bangladeshesh, UK, Saudi Arabia, and Nepal respectively.